-Waterville Housing Authority is a public housing agency in Waterville, Maine that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Waterville Housing Authority is a Public Housing Agency in Waterville, Maine that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Waterville Housing Authority serves Waterville.

 The Maine Centralized Section 8/HCV Waiting List is currently open, from April 2013, until further notice.

 Once the application has been completed, it can be mailed, faxed or submitted in person to any participating housing authority.
 Contact information for all participating housing authorities can be viewed here.

 The waiting list will be sorted differently by each housing authority according to its own preferences.

 Participating housing authorities may have any of the following preferences: Disabled, elderly, family with minor children or dependents, where you live, veteran, displaced by natural or national disaster, chronically homeless, at where you work, non-subsidized, local full-time student, working, non-elderly or disabled single person family, Tedford Shelter resident.
 A full explanation of all preferences can be viewed here.